JThanasi22/Simple-calculator/README.md

 # Simple-calculator
-This is my project on the assigment "Simople calculator"
+This is my project on the assigment "Simple calculator"